SuffolkLITLab/ALKiln/docs/4_environments.md

 ALKiln's `package.json` offers 4 command-line commands:

 1. `alkiln-server-install` - Stores `runtime_config.json` variables of a temporary GitHub docassemble server for the core framework code[^2].
-2. `alkiln-setup` - Installs the docassemble package on the author's account and stores `runtime_config.json` variables for core framework code[^2].
+2. `alkiln-setup` - Installs the docassemble package on the author's account and stores `runtime_config.json` variables for core framework code.
-3. `alkiln-run` - Wraps and then runs the framework's core code[^2] to run the tests.
+3. `alkiln-run` - Wraps and then runs the framework's core code to run the tests.
 4. `alkiln-takedown` - Deletes the package there.

 ### GitHub composite actions API